DIT112-V19/group-10/README.md

   #### Where to start

+ We ensure by using Travis CI that the code you find on Master branch always a usable version of our product.

- Clone this repository by opening your terminal, navigating to your favourite folder and typing:
+ To begin, clone this repository by opening your terminal, navigating to your favourite folder and typing:

   ```
   git clone https://github.com/DIT112-V19/group-10.git